Top 10 Most Important Albums in Grunge Music History

 Coincidentally, this album came out the day Kurt Cobain was found dead.

-Obviously an important album because, not only is it a swansong for Andrew Wood, but this was the band that Stone Gossard and Jeff Ament played in between Green River and Pearl Jam.
+Obviously an important album because it's not only a swansong for Andrew Wood but also the band that Stone Gossard and Jeff Ament played in between Green River and Pearl Jam.

 This album is seriously important to grunge.